mackorone/mms/doc/README.md

 	Click "Apply".

-12) Place glew.dll and freeglut.dll inside the src folder.
+12) Go to the folder where the glew files are held, glew-1.1x.0 (there are different versions: 1.11 and 1.13 are proven to work).
+	Go the lib directory and the following files may or may not be there:

+	glew32.lib

+	glew32s.lib

+	If they are not already in lib, go to Release\Win32 and copy them to the lib directory.

+13) Copy the freeglut.dll and glew32.dll files to the src folder, they can be found here:

+	...\freeglut\bin

+	...\glew-1.1x.0\bin\Release\Win32

-13) In the 'Solution Explorer' right click 'Resource Files' and select Add -> Existing Item.
+14) In the 'Solution Explorer' right click 'Resource Files' and select Add -> Existing Item.
 Select mms\res\parameters.xml.
 This allows for easy access to the parameters file.

-14) To build the project select Build -> Build Solution or just run it and you will be prompted if you want to build the changed project
+15) To build the project select Build -> Build Solution or just run it and you will be prompted if you want to build the changed project

-15) To run the program select Debug -> Start Without Debugging
+16) To run the program select Debug -> Start Without Debugging

 -------------------------------------------------------------------------------